Open Repositories

 - What is the data repository that is used in my field?
 For example, Pangaea

-- If that doesn’t exist, choose the institutional repository, in our case YoDa
+- If that doesn’t exist, choose the institutional repository, in our case Yoda

 - Otherwise publish in a generic data repository, such as DataCiteNL, Zenodo, FigShare.